grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 #### If you're following the Visual Studio story or restored packages with NuGet from the command line:

-This example project already depends on the NuGet package `Grpc.Tools.1.0.0`, so it should be included in the `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE.
+This example project already depends on the NuGet package `Grpc.Tools.1.0.0`, so it should be included in `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE.

 #### If you're following the .NET Core SDK story:

-From the `examples/csharp/helloworld-cli` directory:
+From the `examples/csharp/helloworld-from-cli` directory:

-* `/path-to-your-nuget-executable/nuget install Grpc.Tools -PackagesDirectory ./packages`.
+* `/path/to/nuget install Grpc.Tools -PackagesDirectory ./packages`.
-* Note that you don't have to update your nuget executable to the latest version in order to install the Grpc.Tools package.
+* Note that you don't have to update your NuGet executable to the latest version in order to install the Grpc.Tools package.

 ### Commands to generate the gRPC code: